Ricky30feb/Shopping-Cart/README.md

 - Password hashing with bcrypt
 - JWT token authentication with expiration
+- Single device login enforcement with server-side token validation**
+- Automatic session invalidation when logging in from new device**
+- Explicit logout endpoint that clears server-side sessions**
 - Input validation and sanitization
 - CORS protection
 - SQL injection prevention through ORM